wp-shark/duplicator-post-page/readme.txt

 The duplicated post or page is saved as a draft with "(Copy)" appended to the title.

 = Can I duplicate custom post types? =
 Currently, the plugin supports duplicating posts and pages.
-Custom post type support may be added in future updates.
+Custom post-type support may be added in future updates.

 = Will the duplicated post or page retain all metadata and taxonomies? = Yes, the duplicated post or page will retain all metadata and taxonomies associated with the original.